How to Choose the Best Gutters for Your Home

 - Downspouts are vertical pieces of enclosed gutter pipe that run from the roof to the base of the home, releasing water onto a splash block to redirect the flow away from the home.

 - Splash blocks are the last components in basic gutter systems that sit below the outlet of the downspout for the purpose of catching and redirecting the flow of water to an area away from the home.

 - Conductor heads are commonly used in areas that get a large amount of rain on a yearly basis.
 They sit about halfway down the drainpipe and provide an overflow basin to help manage a high volume of water without spilling water from the gutters above.

 Gutter Materials and Pricing

-Copper sits at the high-end of the gutter market, selling for anywhere from $12-25 per linear foot.
-Homeowners who are interested in a copper gutter system should consider the “patina” aspect of copper, which gradually ages and changes color with exposure to the elements.
+Copper sits at the high-end of the gutter market, selling for anywhere from $12 to $25 per linear foot.
+Homeowners who are interested in a copper gutter system may want to consider the “patina” aspect of copper, which is how it gradually ages and changes color with exposure to the elements.
 “A copper gutter system will only stay shiny for the first month or two,” Milliman says.
 “It will turn brown, dark brown, purple, and eventually a greenish color.
 Homeowners need to expect these changes.”

 Shape, Size, Seamless

 Homeowners will have two main gutter shapes to choose from: half-round and K-style.
 A smaller K-style gutter will drain the same amount of water as a larger half-round gutter.
 Half-round (also called U-shape) gutters are typically considered a traditional shape, as this was the original gutter shape dating back to the early 1900’s.
 K-style gutters didn’t emerge as an option until around the 1950s.
 Downspouts generally come in round or rectangular shapes.